austincalton/ad-previewer/README.md

 ## Installation

-- A detailed install with screenshots is available here: https://go-sokal.notion.site/Quick-Install-1d8a519dc94680c8b762e5fecfbedb17?pvs=4

-### Prerequisites

-- Google Chrome Browser (Version 100+)
-- Chrome with Side Panel support enabled

-### Steps

 1. Clone the repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the project directory

+- A detailed install with screenshots is available here: https://go-sokal.notion.site/Quick-Install-1d8a519dc94680c8b762e5fecfbedb17?pvs=4

 ## Usage